Coach says Nets 'in a good place' as playoff race tightens

 “It’s great,” he said.
 “We’ve gotta earn it.
 It’s not given to us.
 In a weird way, I kinda like that it’s difficult.
 The road is difficult and we’re going to embrace it, we’re going to enjoy it.
 I think it’ll help in our growth and our development.”

 Maybe, but this road looks particularly treacherous.
-Though it’s true the Bucks are playing for nothing – they’ve already locked up the first seed – the last two games of the season go through the fifth-seeded Pacers, followed by the Heat in what could easily be a play-in game.
+Though it’s true the Bucks are playing for nothing — they’ve already locked up the first seed — the last two games of the season go through the Pacers (tied for fourth seed in the East), followed by the Heat in what could easily be a play-in game.
 Going into Friday night, the Nets were tied for seventh with the Magic, with the Heat only one game behind both in the win column.

 The Nets are mostly inexperienced when it comes to playoff games, and by Atkinson’s own admission, they’re only playing “good” down the stretch against "elite" teams.
 It’s just not enough, though he doesn't think recent failures have fully demoralized the team.